ChaLinP/Healthcare-SSAS-Cube/README.md

 17. Providers
 18. Supplies

-These entities were transformed and loaded into a star schema, and the cube is built over that schema.
+Selected entities were transformed and loaded into a star schema, and the cube is built over that schema.

 ---